dinhthehuy/Spacify-booking-app/README.md

 ## Description

 Spacify is a prototype designed to implement new UI designs that help users navigate easier in a hotel-booking app.
 The prototype has basic functions such as creating account, manage user's information, book a hotel.
-The data used in this prototype are only fictional and all hotels don't reference any real businesses.
+The data used in this prototype are only fictional and all hotels don't refer to any real businesses.

 ## Getting Started